eZmaxinc/eZmax-SDK-go/docs/EzsignformfieldgroupResponse.md

 `func (o *EzsignformfieldgroupResponse) HasEEzsignformfieldgroupTooltipposition() bool`

 HasEEzsignformfieldgroupTooltipposition returns a boolean if a field has been set.

+### GetDtEzsignformfieldgroupCompleted

+`func (o *EzsignformfieldgroupResponse) GetDtEzsignformfieldgroupCompleted() string`

+GetDtEzsignformfieldgroupCompleted returns the DtEzsignformfieldgroupCompleted field if non-nil, zero value otherwise.

+### GetDtEzsignformfieldgroupCompletedOk

+`func (o *EzsignformfieldgroupResponse) GetDtEzsignformfieldgroupCompletedOk() (*string, bool)`

+GetDtEzsignformfieldgroupCompletedOk returns a tuple with the DtEzsignformfieldgroupCompleted field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDtEzsignformfieldgroupCompleted

+`func (o *EzsignformfieldgroupResponse) SetDtEzsignformfieldgroupCompleted(v string)`

+SetDtEzsignformfieldgroupCompleted sets DtEzsignformfieldgroupCompleted field to given value.

+### HasDtEzsignformfieldgroupCompleted

+`func (o *EzsignformfieldgroupResponse) HasDtEzsignformfieldgroupCompleted() bool`

+HasDtEzsignformfieldgroupCompleted returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)